refinedev/refine/documentation/docs/core/tutorial.md

 ?
 Package manager:
 ❯ Npm

 ?
-Do you want to customize the theme?:
+Do you want to using UI Framework?:
-❯ No (Ant Design default theme)
+❯ No (headless)

 ?
 Data Provider :
 ❯ REST API

 ?
 Auth Provider :
 ❯ None

-?
-Do you want to add an example page?:
-❯ No

 ? i18n - Internationalization:
 ❯ No